IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

 3. Verify the Instana agent installation

+    > Note: after the agent is started, it might take a few minutes for the agent to sync with Instana server.

     a.
 Click on the `Infrastructure` icon on the left navigation bar.

-    You will see the `WebSphere` infrastructure zone that we configured in the Instana agent for this lab.
+    You will see the `WebSphere` infrastructure zone that was configured when you installed the Instana agent using the Linux script.

-    This infrastructure zone is configured for montoring WebSphere, using Instana's out of the box capabilities.

     ![](./lab2-media/media/4310-infrastructure-zone.png)

        b.
 Click `Time Rage` dropdown button, select `Last 5 minutes` and click `Live`.

     ![A screenshot of a computer Description automatically generated with medium confidence](./lab2-media/media/image28.png)

     The Istana agent is now set to monitor the changes in 5 minutes interval, the agent installation is now completed.

-### 5.2 WebSphere Automation integration with Instana and WebSphere Servers
+### 5.2 Configure WebSphere Automation integration with Instana and WebSphere Servers

 WebSphere Automation (WSA) communicates with Instana to receive real-time Instana alerts.